 Today we continue to explore this world-class city.

 We will stroll through parts of Santa Teresa, a small neighborhood located on top of the Santa Teresa hill.
 Close to the center of Rio, this district is famous for its winding, narrow streets that are a favourite spot for artists and tourists.
-Nearby is the Carioca Aqueduct.
-Located in the city center, this aqueduct was built in the middle of the 18th century to bring fresh water from the Carioca River to the population of the city.
-This is an impressive example of colonial architecture and engineering.
+Nearby is the Carioca Aqueduct, to which we take the local tram from Santa Teresa neighbourhood down to the aquaduct -- the views are amazing and its a charming local experience.
+Located in the city center, the aqueduct was built in the middle of the 18th century to bring fresh water from the Carioca River to the population of the city.

 There will be some free time this afternoon for you to explore on your own and perhaps stroll along the beachside avenue nearby our hotel.